hpsaturn/ESPNowCam/README.md

 The Freenove camera sometimes needs good power cable and also takes some seconds to stabilization, that means, that not worries for initial video glitches.

 For Arduino IDE users, if you have a compiling error, maybe you forget install NanoPb library.
 Please see above.

+This library was tested on PlatformIO and works with its manifest, on the other hand, in Arduino IDE (I'm not use it), was compiled ok there using Espressif 2.0.11 y Arduino IDE 2.2.1.
+I suggest to use PlatformIO instead Arduino IDE, because this last one mix everything, is so buggy and it's more complicated.
+Thanks to @ElectroZeusTIC to test it on Arduino IDE.

 ---